 The class have been enjoying our daily reading time and focused on three key texts so far; Dogger, The tiger who came for tea and Rama and Sita.
 Children have been developing their understanding of the language in the texts and becoming more confident with retelling the stories.

-In RWInc and writing sessions children have been developing a dynamic tripod grip t-par-374-early-years-pencil-grip-development-a-guide-for-parents-english_ver_1.pdf in writing their name and the Set 1 phonic sounds; s, m, a, t, d, i and n.
+In RWInc and writing sessions children have been developing a dynamic tripod grip [Download not found] in writing their name and the Set 1 phonic sounds; s, m, a, t, d, i and n.
 These sound cards have been sent home to practice.
 We have also been working on our ‘Fred Talk’ which is their ability to hear the initial sound of words and to blend them together to hear the whole word.

 Children have been provided with an adventure book which they are encouraged to draw a picture of their weekend activities, practise their name or sounds writing in as a weekly homework task.
 Children are rewarded for both their adventure book work and by recording their reading practise in their record on a weekly basis with a dojo (school reward system).